 How does Serverless architecture work?

 In a nutshell, you send your function’s code to AWS, and AWS runs it, you pay for the time the function actually gets executed in a “pay as you go, model”.

-To isolate your Lambda functions and databases from other networks, you can host them in a Virtual private connection.
-When it comes to Lambda, API Gateway, and S3, you only pay for the traffic you generate; the only fixed cost is the database service.
-Dynamic API queries can be provided via AWS Lambda in combination with API Gateway or AppSync, while static content can be stored in S3 and CloudFront.
-Because it is scalable across all platforms
+To isolate your Lambda functions and databases from other networks, you can host your serverless website in a Virtual private connection.
+When it comes to Lambda, API Gateway, and S3, you only pay for the traffic incurred; the only fixed cost is the database service.
+Dynamic API requests can be provided via AWS Lambda in combination with API Gateway or AppSync, while static content can be stored in S3 and CloudFront.

 However, there may be occasions when your application requires significant amounts of streaming input data, and shifting that data to temporary storage for subsequent processing isn’t the best solution.
 The data from the website is captured using Amazon Kinesis Stream, while Lambda automatically grows the number of functions to satisfy the stream.

 You can arrange your data sources across your website using the stream-based paradigm.
 These data sources give information to a stream, which runs a Lambda function.

 You can also use a manual invocation with the RequestResponse type.
 There are other benefits of real-time testing that will make the process enhanced with new features and improved customer experience.
 This will trigger the AWS lambda function to perform better than other cloud architects.